Max Schreck: Cultural references

-The person and performance of Max Schreck in Nosferatu was fictionalized by actor Willem Dafoe in E. Elias Merhige's Shadow of the Vampire.
+The person and performance of Max Schreck in Nosferatu was fictionalised by actor Willem Dafoe in E. Elias Merhige's Shadow of the Vampire.
 In a secret history, Shadow posits that Schreck was a real vampire.
 Dafoe was nominated for the Academy Award for Best Supporting Actor for his portrayal of Schreck.

 Scriptwriter Daniel Waters created the character Max Shreck (portrayed by Christopher Walken) for the Tim Burton film Batman Returns and compared him to the character Max Schreck played in Nosferatu.
 Variety claimed the name was an in-joke.

-Schreck (as "Nosferatu") appeared in a SpongeBob SquarePants episode: Graveyard Shift.